IQ FUN PARK™ – TEST PREP THAT FEELS LIKE A GAME!

 SHHH!
 DON’T TELL ANYONE.
 WE JUST PLAYED!

 That’s right.
-Whether we were “working” on language, memory, math, knowledge, thinking, visual-spatial or fine-motor skills, I made it super fun for him.
+Whether we were “working” on language, memory, math, knowledge, thinking, visual-spatial, pre-reading or fine-motor skills, I made it super fun for him.
 We played games, sang songs, read stories, painted pictures, laughed and giggled our way through these very important lessons.
 This turned out to be a great lesson for me – if you want to help your child to really, truly learn; make it like play!
-Years later, when I started a business helping families get their children into the best private schools and gifted and talented programs, I taught hundreds of parents how to get their own kids ready for testing.
-The secret ingredient has always been to make test preparation fun.
+Years later, when I started businesses helping families get their children into the best private schools and gifted and talented programs, I taught thousands of parents how to get their own kids ready for testing.
+The secret ingredient has always been to make test readiness fun and playful for the child.

-IF YOU’RE LIKE MOST PARENTS, YOU WANT TO GIVE YOUR CHILD THE BEST EDUCATION YOU CAN.
-IN MOST CITIES, GIFTED & TALENTED OR PRIVATE SCHOOLS TOP THE LIST!
+IF YOU’RE LIKE MOST PARENTS, YOU WANT TO GIVE YOUR CHILD THE BEST EDUCATION YOU POSSIBLY CAN.

 Lately, every time you open the paper, you hear about public school budget cuts, teacher layoffs, and larger resulting class sizes.
 With regular classrooms more crowded than ever, gifted programs and private schools are usually the best option for the highest quality education.
-The majority of these schools and programs require an intelligence test to qualify.
+The majority of these schools and programs require some kind of intelligence test to qualify.
+If you are lucky enough to be able to send your child to a local public kindergarten with no entry requirements, the first thing they will do when your child starts school is to test her so she can be placed in ability groups for reading and math.
+You don’t want your child placed in the “slow” group.
+That will hurt your child’s self esteem, and her teacher is likely to lower her expectations for her – NOT a good way for your child to begin her education.

 GETTING INTO GIFTED PROGRAMS IS MORE COMPETITIVE THAN EVER!